Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: The Hamiltonian models

-The composite of gauge spikes is a full gauge transformation and, Lem.\ref{comm1}(V), any full gauge transformation is the composition of gauge spikes.
-Thus to say that $\F$ and $\F'$ in $\fPhi(M,L)$ are equivalent is to say that they are connected by a full gauge transformation.
+The composite of gauge spikes is a full gauge transformation and, Lem. \ref{comm1} (V), any full gauge transformation is the composition of gauge spikes; as such to say that $\F$ and $\F'$ in $\fPhi(M,L,\Gc)$ are equivalent is to say that they are connected by a full gauge transformation.
+In other words $\F$ and $\F'$ are equivalent if, and only if, they can be connected by {a morphism in the groupoid {$\fPhi^{\sharp}(M,L,\Gc)$},} of 2-flat {2-gauge} configurations and full gauge transformations between them; see \S\ref{2flatgroup}.

-The groupoid $\Phi^\sharp(M,L)$ of gauge configurations and gauge transformations {(Theorem \ref{group-gauge-transf})} has a full subgroupoid {$\stackrel{{\rm flat}\,\,\sharp}{\Phi}(M,L)$} whose objects are the 2-flat gauge configurations.
-(And recall that 2-flat gauge configurations are in one-to-one correspondence with crossed module maps $\Pi_2(M,M^1,M^0) \to \Gc$; see Theorem \ref{2-flat-conf-theorem}.)
-Let